Schrausser/Velho-s-Cosmographia-tables/README.md

 # velho01
 *Cosmographia* (Velho, 1568), presented with elaborated and recalculated tables as well as corresponding images of the solar system.

-Display of the content and translation of the sphere parameters starting at the top right in a clockwise direction.
+Display of content and translation of sphere parameters starting at the top right in a clockwise direction.
 ~~~
 Content			Text